kaisenlinux/manpages-dev/category/Mount/mount.md

        noborder
               Disable the border allocator algorithm invented by Yury Yu.
 Rupasov.
 This may provide performance improvements in some situations.

        nolog  Disable journaling.
 This will provide slight performance improvements in some situations at the cost of losing reiserfs's fast recovery from crashes.
-Even  with  this  option turned on, reiserfs still performs all journaling operations, save for actual writes into its journaling area.
+Even with  this  op‐ tion turned on, reiserfs still performs all journaling operations, save for actual writes into its journaling area.
 Implementation of nolog is a work in progress.

        notail By  default,  reiserfs stores small files and `file tails' directly into its tree.
 This confuses some utilities such as LILO(8).
 This option is used to disable packing of files into the tree.

        replayonly
               Replay the transactions which are in the journal, but do not actually mount the filesystem.
 Mainly used by reiserfsck.

        resize=number
               A remount option which permits online expansion of reiserfs partitions.
 Instructs reiserfs to assume that the device has number blocks.
 This option is  designed  for  use with devices which are under logical volume management (LVM).
 There is a special resizer utility which can be obtained from ftp://ftp.namesys.com/pub/reiserfsprogs.

        user_xattr
               Enable Extended User Attributes.
 See the attr(1) manual page.